Library of Birmingham: Awards

-At the 2014 RIBA West Midlands Awards, the Library of Birmingham was named overall West Midlands building of the year Mecanoo architect Patrick Arends won emerging architect of the year and Birmingham City Council won client of the year.
+At the 2014 RIBA West Midlands Awards, the Library of Birmingham was named overall West Midlands building of the year, Mecanoo architect Patrick Arends won emerging architect of the year and Birmingham City Council won client of the year.

 In the June 2014 birthday honours, the library's director, Brian Gambles, was made MBE "for services to libraries".

 On 17 July 2014 the Library of Birmingham was nominated as one of the six short-listed buildings for the 2014 Stirling Prize, awarded for excellence in architecture.

 Operations

-In December 2014 Birmingham City Council proposed reducing the opening hours of the library because of a council funding shortfall, and in February 2015 confirmed opening hours will be reduced from 73 hours per week to 40 hours per week, saving £1.3 million per year on running costs and involving making redundant about half of the 188 library staff.
-From 20 April 2015 the library will open from 11 am to 7 pm Monday and Tuesday, from 11 am to 5 pm Wednesday to Saturday and close on Sundays.
+In December 2014 Birmingham City Council proposed reducing the opening hours of the library because of a council funding shortfall, and in February 2015 confirmed opening hours would be reduced from 73 hours per week to 40 hours per week, saving £1.3 million per year on running costs and involving making about half of the 188 library staff redundant.
+From 20 April 2015 the library is open from 11 am to 7 pm Monday and Tuesday, from 11 am to 5 pm Wednesday to Saturday and closed on Sundays.